ec18473/Emailspammer/README.md

 # Emailspammer
-Just an experiment to spam your best friend.
+Just another python script spam your best friend.
 Just run the file 'spam.py' from the command line.

 Works just with gmail and yahoo at the moment.